xiaoxianyu-office/mm/skills/mechanics/blockdestabilize.md

 Mechanic: BlockDestabilize
 ============================

 Turns the target block into a falling block.
-Adding gravity to blocks..
+Adding gravity physics to blocks..

 Examples